gamblevore/PicoMsg/README.md

 **`void PicoDestroy (PicoComms* M)`**   :   Destroys the PicoComms object, and reclaims memory.
 Also closes the other side.

-**`bool PicoStartThread (PicoComms* M, PicoThreadFn fn, void* Obj1 = 0, void* Obj2 = 0)`**   :   Creates a new thread, using the function "fn", and passes a newly created PicoComms object to your function!
+**`bool PicoStartThread (PicoComms* M, PicoThreadFn fn, void* Obj1 = nullptr, const char** Args = nullptr)`**   :   Creates a new thread, using the function "fn", and passes a newly created PicoComms object to your function!
 Also cleans up the newly created PicoComms when done.
 Returns `false` if any error occurred.
 Look at PicoTest.cpp for a good example. :) You can pass two user-defined parameters.

 **`pid_t PicoStartFork (PicoComms* M, bool WillExec=false)`**   :   This will fork your app, and then connect the two apps with PicoMsg.
 Returns the result from `fork()`.
 So -1 means an error occurred, just like it does in `fork()`.